 Hebrew “echad” (Strong’s #0259) meaning “one,” “only,” or “first”

 I am fully convinced that God our Father is the One and only Head of all.
 He is the original divine spirit being.
 I worship Him as such.
 I worship Christ also BECAUSE God the Father has commanded us to do so (Phil.
 2:10-11, Heb.
 1:6, Lk.
 25:51-52).

 I recognize Christ’ position as second to God His Father.
 He is “the Lamb.”
 He now sits “at the right hand of the Father” (Rev. 3:21).
 The Father has placed Him there.
 Christ will - in the end, “be subject to” His Father, “that God may be all in all” (1Cor.
 15:28).
 But has this not been His position from the beginning?
 When has He sought any other?

 John 10:30 “I and My Father are one.”

 Was Christ saying that He and the Father are NOT two separate beings, each with an individual will?
 I don’t believe so.
 Christ prayed that believers “also may be one in us”.
 Does that make believers no longer separate living individual beings?
 No.

 John 17:11 “Holy Father, keep through Your name those whom You have given Me, that they may be one as We are.”

-Jesus prayed that those who believed “may be one, as You, Father, are in Me, and I in You; that they also may be one in us” (John 17:20-21).
-If we may be “one” just the Father and Son are “one,” then this cannot mean that we are absorbed into ONE entity, so that we no longer exist as individuals.
-It means that we may all share one spirit, so that we will love one another, live in harmony with one another, and share one purpose - to serve God.
-We will be unified in our worship and obedience of the One Supreme Being - the Father who is “head” of all.
+Jesus prayed that those who believe “may be one, as You, Father, are in Me, and I in You; that they also may be one in us” (John 17:20-21).
+If we may be “one” just as the Father and His Son are “one,” this cannot mean we are absorbed into ONE entity, so that we no longer exist as individuals.
+It means that we may all share one spirit, so that we will love one another, may live in harmony with one another and share one purpose - to serve God.
+We will be unified in our worship and obedience of the One Supreme Being - the Father who is “above all”.